jhartz/gradefast/README.md

 GradeFast requires **Python *3.6*** or later!
 (We use type hints.)

+> NOTE: All the command line examples below use `python3` as the python executable.
+Depending on
+> your platform, you may need to use `python` or `python.exe` instead (just make sure it's at least
+> Python version 3.6!)

 Additionally, these packages are required:

  - [YAML](https://pypi.python.org/pypi/PyYAML) to...
 I don't know... parse the input files, or